Pre-Travel Tips For Staying Energized On Your Trip

 You don’t have to rule out these substances for your whole trip, but it’s important to avoid them the day before travel as well as in the airport and on your flight.
 Both caffeinated and alcoholic beverages will only worsen the effects of dehydration.
 It’s also a good idea to avoid them the first day of your arrival in order to allow your body to recover from any other effects of jet lag.

-Follow these few simple rules, and you’ll avoid as much exhaustion and stress as possible.
+Follow these few simple rules for travel, and you’ll avoid as much exhaustion and stress as possible.
 Spend your time enjoying yourself, not looking for a comfortable bed for a quick nap.